Electromagnet: Force between electromagnets

-Each electromagnet has two poles, so the total force on a given magnet due to another magnet is equal to the vector sum of the forces of the other magnet's poles acting on each pole of the given magnet.
-This model assumes point-like poles instead of the finite surfaces, and thus it only yields a good approximation when the distance between the magnets is much larger than their diameter.
+Each electromagnet has two poles, so the total force on magnet 1 from magnet 2 is equal to the vector sum of the forces of magnet 2's poles acting on each pole of magnet 1.

 Side effects

-There are several side effects which occur in electromagnets which must be provided for in their design.
-These generally become more significant in larger electromagnets.
+There are several side effects which occur in electromagnets, which must be considered in their design.
+These effects generally become more significant in larger electromagnets.

 Ohmic heating

-The only power consumed in a DC electromagnet under steady state conditions is due to the resistance of the windings, and is dissipated as heat.
+The only power consumed in a direct current (DC) electromagnet under steady-state conditions is due to the resistance of the windings, and is dissipated as heat.
 Some large electromagnets require water cooling systems in the windings to carry off the waste heat.